Ukrainian War of Independence: Background

 During the First World War, Ukraine was in the front lines of two of the main combatants, Imperial Russia and Austria-Hungary.
 During the war, Ukrainian activists in Russia were treated as enemy agents, and newspapers and cultural organisations were shut down by the authorities.
 The Austrians in turn persecuted Galician Russophiles, arresting them and their families.
 The region was cleared of Russophiles when Austria recaptured Galicia from the Russians later in the war.

 In response to the February Revolution in March 1917, political and cultural organisations in Kyiv created a council, the Central Rada, and in April the 900 delegates elected Mykhailo Hrushevsky as its leader.
 Hrushevsky believed that the time had come for greater Ukrainian autonomy within Russia.
 That month, 100,000 supporters went on the streets of Kyiv in support of the Central Rada.
 The new government, which claimed jurisdiction over five Ukrainian governorates, was recognised as the government of Ukraine in Petrograd.
 Ukrainians from Moscow and Petrograd returned to Kyiv to aid the work of the new government.

 The Central Rada was supported by Ukrainian officers and their men.
 Those at the front continued to fight for the Russians, but were keen to return home, following promises by the Central Rada that land would be redistributed.
 As it became clearer that such promises were never going to be fulfilled, many began to support the Bolsheviks.
 In the south of Ukraine, Nestor Makhno began his anarchist activity, disarming deserting Russian soldiers and officers.
 In the eastern Donets Basin there were frequent strikes by Bolshevik-infiltrated trade unions.

-The Central Rada proclaimed four Universals, declaring Ukrainian autonomy on 23 June 1917 (stating that "Ukraine should have the right to order their own lives in their own land”), issuing recognition agreements between the Central Rada and the Provisional Government in Petrograd on 16 July, and announcing the creation of the Ukrainian People's Republic (UPR) was created on 20 November.
+The Central Rada proclaimed four Universals, declaring Ukrainian autonomy on 23 June 1917 (stating that "Ukraine should have the right to order their own lives in their own land”), issuing recognition agreements between the Central Rada and the Provisional Government in Petrograd on 16 July, and announcing the creation of the Ukrainian People's Republic (UPR) on 20 November.